pefreeman/36-290/PROJECT_DATASETS/KEPLER_OBJS_INTEREST/README.md

 FALSE POSITIVE (not really an exoplanet).

 The dataset in this directory contains
-18 measurements for each of 9177 KOIs.
+18 measurements for each of 9177 KOIs (or *Kepler* Objects of Interest).
 The measurements fall into four general groups:

 | type | variables (all preceded with "koi_") |
 | ---- | --------- |